matthewkmayer/matthewkmayer.github.io/blag/content/post/rusoto-rds-walkthrough.md

 ## Demo vs longer term infrastructure

 As a demo, there's a lot of best practices ignored in favor of concise code.
-An incomplete list of things that should be addresses when making a real service:
+An incomplete list of things that should be addressed when making a real service:

 * Lots of `unwrap()` in this sample code.
 Check for errors instead of that.
 * Use a database connection pool instead of a single database connection.